Mike Reynolds (actor)

 Michael Lee Reynolds (November 21, 1929 – July 2, 2022) was an American voice actor and writer.

 Career

 Reynolds had been a voice actor in animation and anime movies since 1973 until 2004, and had also been a screen actor in movies.
 His most distinctive acting characteristic was his gruff, gravely voice.

-He used his voice in the Power Rangers franchise until 2002.
-Two of his best-known roles are the voice of General Ivar in VR Troopers, Captain Mutiny in Power Rangers: Lost Galaxy, and Gennai from the American English dub of Digimon Adventure.
+He had voice roles in the Power Rangers franchise until 2002.
+Some of his best-known roles are the voice of General Ivar in VR Troopers, Captain Mutiny in Power Rangers: Lost Galaxy, and Gennai in the American English dub of Digimon Adventure.
 Reynolds also made an appearance on Larry David's show Curb Your Enthusiasm.

 Death

 Reynolds died on July 2, 2022.
 He was cremated and his ashes were spread at sea.